kiba/Writings/atg/chp6_diplomacy.md

 "Yes, um, this is an emergency.
 I am with the state department."

-Twenty minutes on in an infuriating bureaucracy and a couple of google search, and with the soldier talking to his superior.
+The diplomat waited for twenty minutes as the soldier did his research with google as well talked to his superior.
 He finally announced, "sir, you are under arrest for imitation of a government official.
 You have the right to remain silent.
 Anything that you say could be used against you in the court of law."

 Finally.